The Buddha: Dating

+Archaeological evidence

+Two archaeological sites have been linked to the time of the Buddha around the 5th century BCE.
+The first of these is the Relic Stupa of Vaishali situated in the Indian state of Bihar which is considered to be the earliest archaeologically known stupa.
+The stupa itself is made of brick and has a clay core that has been enlarged several times.
+The excavators noted that the final brick addition was contemporary with a nearby 3rd century BCE Mauryan empire column which would therefore mean that the clay core predated the Mauryans.
+They also found that the relics within the stupa had been removed at a later date.
+This would match up with the history of Ashoka who is said to have redistributed the relics of the Buddha in the 3rd century BCE.

+The second site is a small wooden structure that was excavated in Lumbini around 2015 which also contained traces of tree roots.
+Carbon dating has been used to date the structure and the roots to possibly the sixth century BCE.

 Historical context

 Shakyas

-According to the Buddhist tradition, Shakyamuni Buddha was a Sakya, a sub-Himalayan ethnicity and clan of north-eastern region of the Indian subcontinent.
+According to the Buddhist tradition, Shakyamuni Buddha was a Shakya, a sub-Himalayan ethnicity and clan of north-eastern region of the Indian subcontinent.
 The Shakya community was on the periphery, both geographically and culturally, of the eastern Indian subcontinent in the 5th century BCE.
 The community, though describable as a small republic, was probably an oligarchy, with his father as the elected chieftain or oligarch.
 The Shakyas were widely considered to be non-Vedic (and, hence impure) in Brahminic texts; their origins remain speculative and debated.
 Bronkhorst terms this culture, which grew alongside Aryavarta without being affected by the flourish of Brahminism, as Greater Magadha.

-The Buddha's tribe of origin, the Shakyas, seems to have had non-Vedic religious practices which persist in Buddhism, such as the veneration of trees and sacred groves, and the worship of tree spirits (yakkhas) and serpent beings (nagas).
+The Buddha's tribe of origin, the Shakyas, seems to have had non-Vedic religious practices which persist in Buddhism, such as the veneration of trees and sacred groves, and the worship of tree spirits (yakshas) and serpent beings (nāgas).
 They also seem to have built burial mounds called stupas.
 Tree veneration remains important in Buddhism today, particularly in the practice of venerating Bodhi trees.
-Likewise, yakkas and nagas have remained important figures in Buddhist religious practices and mythology.
+Likewise, yakshas and nāgas have remained important figures in Buddhist religious practices and mythology.